 A 60 year old financial planner was referred to me by his general practitioner because his facial herpes simplex (“cold sore” virus) was “out of control”.
 He wondered if wheatgrass might be able to help his patient.

 The patient had been treated for “eczema” with the topical steroid betamethasone – a drug 600 times more potent than hydrocortisone – on his face and body almost daily for about 15 years.
 He used such large quantities trying to control his itchy, dry skin, his dermatologist prescribed 10 x 100gm tubes (one kilogram) of the topical steroid at each visit – a very large amount!

 (Fig. 1.)
-I commenced him on wheatgrass extract spray twice daily.
-(Today, I would have recommended alternate days only, or less), combined with his usual colloidal oatmeal based moisturiser.
+I commenced him on wheatgrass extract spray twice daily, but today, after many more years' experience, I would have recommended once or twice weekly.
 Oral steroids were reduced to zero over the following week as were topical steroids.
-The photographs below show rapid improvement in the first 4 days of wheatgrass treatment (Fig.2.) and thereafter, (Figs. 3) complete control of withdrawal from topical steroids 9 months later.
-(Fig. 4.)
+The photographs below show rapid improvement in the first 4 days of wheatgrass treatment (Fig.2.) and thereafter.
+(Figs 3) shows complete control of withdrawal symptoms with even more recovery in (Fig. 4.) - after 4 weeks wheatgrass.

 View links below for more information about using wheatgrass extract for eliminating topical steroid use.